Skip to main content

 Updated over a week ago

-Each data source will provide unique points of granular data based on their data structure and the method of data capture.
-ROOK will standardize Granular Data into one of three types of granular data.
+Each data source provides unique granular data points based on its data structure and method of data capture.
+ROOK standardizes granular data into one of three types.
+Soon, you will be able to decide whether granular data is enabled or disabled, allowing you to customize your JSON to your preference.

 1. Instantaneous Granular Data:

-This type of granular data captures measurements or events at specific points in time, typically coinciding with the recorded timestamps.
-As an example, the code snippet below illustrates two instances where heart rate (HR) in beats per minute (bpm) was recorded by a smartwatch.
-HR is typically calculated by measuring the R-R interval, rather than counting all beats within a full minute.
+For example, the sample below demonstrates two instances where a smartwatch recorded heart rate (HR) in beats per minute (bpm).
+HR is typically calculated by measuring the R-R interval, rather than by counting all beats over a full minute.

 "hr_granular_data_array": [